ctfarrell/mhl-site/README.md

 The project was fairly open ended, but we did have to create some useable services and atleast one of those services had to utilize a blockchain.

-Our Completed Services were [Pavilion Rentals](https://dreamy-panini-3ecd39.netlify.app/pavilions) and [Hunters Education Cards](https://dreamy-panini-3ecd39.netlify.app/hunting) on a blockchain!
+:fire: :boom: Our Completed Services were [Pavilion Rentals](https://dreamy-panini-3ecd39.netlify.app/pavilions) and [Hunters Education Cards](https://dreamy-panini-3ecd39.netlify.app/hunting) on a blockchain! :boom: :fire:

 # How did we do it?
 We used a ton of free services and the [GitHub Student Pack](https://education.github.com/pack), Also: